 Abstract.
 The transmission of wildlife diseases poses a substantial threat to human health and the services provided to humans by local ecosystems.
 Such risks often involve spatial human-wildlife interactions that are not explicitly included in economic models of wildlife management.
 A novel modeling approach is used to study the imminent introduction of chronic wasting disease (CWD) to elk populations in the Greater Yellowstone Ecosystem (GYE).
 A specific concern is that concentrating elk at feedgrounds may exacerbate the spread of CWD, while eliminating feedgrounds may increase the number of elk on private ranchlands and the transmission of a second disease, brucellosis, from elk to cattle.
 A spatio-temporal bioeconomic model is used to determine optimal management policies given the dual threat of wildlife diseases.
 Elk telemetry and landscape data are used to predict migratory behavior and population densities with and without supplementary feeding, eliminating the need to make assumptions about how feeding increases elk population densities and influences elk-cattle interactions, as has been necessary in aspatial models.
 We use a 4,800 km2 area around Pinedale, WY containing four existing feedgrounds as a case study, and use simulations to generate welfare estimates under a variety of management strategies.
 Results suggest that wildlife managers should discontinue feeding upon the introduction of CWD to maximize the present value of economic net benefits generated by the local elk population.
-Continuing feeding could result in present-value welfare losses of nearly $23 million for the case study region.
+Continuing feeding could result in present-value welfare losses of over $30 million for the case study region.
 [Supplementary Information]

 Abstract.
 Using a general equilibrium ecosystem model, we estimate the ecological impacts of the Atlantic Rim Natural Gas project in south-central Wyoming, USA.
 The impacts are measured in terms of species’ populations and value of ecosystem services such as species’ existence value, hunting net benefits, and cattle-grazing profits.
 The simulation tracks the biomass consumption patterns and population changes of 13 species in the sagebrush ecosystem.
 The results are driven by losses of habitat for species, as well as changes in the relative scarcity of prey and forage when species avoid the areas disturbed by energy development (ED).
 For the study area, the total present-value loss in ecosystem services from ED after coordination among government agencies, and under two different species’ population constraints, is between $60 and $90 million.
 [Supplementary Material]